Rumeysakeskin/Conda-Jupyter-Docker/README.md

 - How to build your own docker container from an anaconda docker image?
 - How to create conda environment from a .yml file in the docker container?
-- How to install the conda environment to the kernel list in jupyter notebook?
+- How to add the conda environment to the kernel list in jupyter notebook?
 - How to launch jupyter notebook from the container?

 #### Access the Jupyter notebook from your remote machine over SSH